duclos-cavalcanti/tum-msei-seminar/README.md

 - Let theme compete, see how effective they are and rate them based on their fitness
 - Breed the "next-generation" of control laws based on the most effective ones

+Notes:
-Miller et al. 1989: Used genetic algorithms to propose architectures and use backpropagation to optimize their weights.
+- Miller et al. 1989: First used genetic algorithms to propose architectures and use backpropagation to optimize their weights.
+- Nowadays SGD-based weight optimization outperform raw evolutionary ones, however the evolutionary algorithms are still used to propose new architectures / optimize the current architecture.
+- Ev.
+Algorithms mutations in this context are local operations such as adding or removing a layer, altering the hyperparameters of a layer, adding skip connections, as well as altering training hyperparameters.
+After training the offsprings, their fitness is evaluated and they are added to the population.

 ## 4. Links